hallgrimur1471/mim/README.md

 This is a school project in web developing.
 It was developed in github and deployed in "<a href="http://mapim.herokuapp.com/">Heroku</a> ==$0" in 2016.

-//A short description of the motivation behind the creation and maintenance of the project.
-This should explain why the project exists.

 ##Installation and setup

 1. [Download and install Node](http://nodejs.org)